How Postgres CTIDs Gave Me a 30x Speedup on Processing 200 Million Rows

 Separate your read and write paths.
 Moving results into a separate insert-only table eliminated UPDATE overhead entirely.
 Combined with binary

-COPY, writes became negligible compared to reads. -
+COPY, writes were negligible compared to reads. -

 Always measure where your time is going.
 I spent time optimizing the wrong thing (index strategy, update patterns) before realizing the real bottleneck was random disk reads.
 A quick